 - They may have fear or confusion about the reporting or support options, making them too intimidating to process at this time.
 Signposting for later reference, is still support.

-- They might be concerned about who else will be informed- that is where the FAQs section is helpful.
+- They might be concerned about who else will be informed- that is where the Concerns and FAQs section is helpful.

 - Receiving disclosures and supporting others can be incredibly difficult.